-Facing a brain tumour diagnosis and the treatment that follows can be a life changing experience in many different ways.
-For Robin-Mark Schols it meant facing a lengthy recovery, but it also gave him a new outlook.
+A brain tumour diagnosis and the treatment that follows can be a life changing experience in many different ways.
+For Robin-Mark Schols it meant facing a long and challenging recovery, but it also gave him a new outlook.

 "Sadly, after my London Marathon in 2015, I suffered a major setback with a massive brain infection and once again needed an emergency operation to save my life.
 During this op the surgeon had to remove a section of infected skull bone, to be replaced eventually by a titanium plate.
 In the meantime I was to wear a helmet to protect my brain.

-"Last year I raised funds through the London Marathon and organised a new event ‘The Hilly Helmet Challenge’ where entrants are encouraged to run 4 miles in a helmet.
-I'm hoping to stage the event again this year and add to the amount I have managed to raise for BTS so far."
+In 2017 I raised funds through the London Marathon and organised a new event ‘The Hilly Helmet Challenge’ where entrants are encouraged to run 4 miles in a helmet.
+Due to its success the event is now being staged for its third year and adding to the amount I have managed to raise for BTS so far.

 The Hilly Helmet Challenge 2019

 This year 185 runners donned helmets of all shapes and sizes and braved the rainy weather to take part.
 The event raised more than £4,000, taking Robin's fundraising total over his £10,000 target!

 “The total raised from the event this year has surpassed our wildest hopes and we can’t thank everybody enough for their generosity through giving time, donations of money and prizes,” said Robin.
 “And I would like to thank our event partners who foot the bill to make it all happen and ensure our charity Brain Tumour Support get every penny that the runners give us.”